 I'd come to think of the obsessive-compulsive habits that haunted me as 'sluts', because I despised them so much, even while I was seduced by them:

 The sluts really are going – even if the wine is helping tonight.

 3.55 am: Have Fry's Turkish Delight, Cadbury's Creme Egg, and a mini Twix – 16 calories too many – but now that matters less.
 God, I'm trying to put on weight now, aren't I?

 I was always surprised that people could call what I did 'starving myself', because to me it seemed that I ate plenty, once I did eat: certainly more luxurious amounts of pure chocolate than other people could grant themselves without feeling anxious or guilty.
 That was one of the main things keeping me entrapped: the sincere belief that I enjoyed food more than a normal person ever could.
 In a way that was true: it was an agony of delight, eating.
 Now of course it isn't; but it's a varied and lighter thing, an act of daylight, of spontaneity, sometimes, or of simple communal planning – or a celebratory act.
-It's a chosen thing, not an immovable necessity.
+How I eat is variable, sometimes chosen, sometimes coming about through chance and circumstance, not surrounded by the immovable necessity of ritual.
 It's something I share with my boyfriend, and my family, and the friends I still have and am acquiring anew.
 I love it now for all it isn't, as much as for all that sunny variety.
 I love it because I don't have to think about it so much.

 By four in the morning there was nothing left to say, but I kept writing: